Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 * **Lyra Verrill:** Guild Healer.
 Views her as highly skilled but morally grey, and potentially dangerous/exploitative due to her inappropriate probing and 'test subject' comment.
 Is wary but also perhaps strangely intrigued by her directness and potential.
+* **Lady Hephaestus:** Benefactor / Creditor / Potential Contact.
+Views her with profound respect and gratitude for the Hearthfire Blades debt arrangement, which he is determined to repay swiftly.
+Today's early payment solidified his reliability in her eyes.
+He also sees her as a shrewd, powerful figure and has offered his capabilities in "many ways" beyond standard delving, opening the door for potential future tasks or a more complex dynamic based on her pragmatic interest in his unique potential.

 *(End of Recap: Isaiah November - Protagonist)*